godotengine/awesome-godot/README.md

 - [Simplified Flight Simulation library](https://github.com/fbcosentino/godot-simplified-flightsim) - A library that helps you create a simple airplane/helicopter/spaceship flight simulator. *(Godot 3 and 4)*
 - [SimpleGodotCRTShader](https://github.com/henriquelalves/SimpleGodotCRTShader) - A simple Godot shader that simulates CRT Displays.
 - [SmartShape2D](https://github.com/SirRamEsq/SmartShape2D) - A 2D terrain tool. *(Godot 3 and 4)*
+- [Sprouty Dialogs](https://github.com/SproutyLabs/SproutyDialogs) - A graph-based visual dialogue system, to create dialogues in your games incredibly easy! 🌱
 - [Subtitles Importer](https://github.com/Rubonnek/subtitles-importer) - A comprehensive subtitle parser supporting 15+ subtitle formats (SRT, VTT, SSA/ASS, SBV, and more) with runtime parsing, time-based queries, and AnimationPlayer integration.
 - [System Bar Color Changer](https://github.com/syntaxerror247/godot-android-system-bar-color-changer) - An Android plugin that enables you to dynamically change the colors of the status bar and navigation bar, and also supports enabling translucent system bars for a modern, immersive UI experience.
 - [Talo](https://github.com/TaloDev/godot) - A self-hostable game backend for managing players, leaderboards, stats, saving/loading data and more.